gpedro34/BURST-NetX/README.md

 NetX is an API, that hopefully will have a frontend in the future for a Explorer of the BURST network...

 # DONE:
+- IP Location, Public wallet verification and SSL Checking (just for peerById or peerByAddress)
 - API calls flow:
 1. POST:
 * peers / peersByPlatform / peersByVersion / peersByHeight (localhost:3000/peers/)